The aim of

 Intellectual Squatters, collaborative multi-part, multi-media exhibition prototype and fabrication, with Wesley Taylor and Sterling Toles, Detroit, Michigan, October 2024–present

-Garden of Learning, Sculptor and Gardener, Doe-Het-Zelf Werkplaats, Rotterdam, The Netherlands, August 2024–present
+Garden of Learning, Sculptor, Gardener and Publisher, Doe-Het-Zelf Werkplaats, Rotterdam, The Netherlands, August 2024–present

 body less, collaborative Broadside Reading Abstract Series with Senka Milutinović, Frans Masereel Centrum, Kasterlee, Belgium, June 2024